 The first time Seestedt watched Miller’s video, she was lying in bed and pulled it up on her phone.
 “It brought up a lot of the joy of giving birth.
 I was laying there crying.
 I get emotional every time I see it.
 There’s no way to put what I experienced into words.
 It’s something I truly cherish,” she says.

 Seestedt felt even more comfortable because Miller is a professional.
 “I didn’t even notice she was there,” she says.
 One of Seestedt’s favorite photos shows her during a contraction.
 Her husband’s hand rests on the back of her head.
 “Having the photos of the birth allowed me to see a perspective I would never have known existed,” she says.

-The photos, and the process, have changed Miller's perspective, too.
-"I couldn't imagine not doing it, because I love it so much," says Miller, who has yet to make a profit on the photography arm of her business.
-"It's not about the money.
-I don't mind, it because it's my passion.
-I couldn't go a whole day without thinking about birth or a noticing a great song for a slideshow."
+The photos, and the process, have changed Miller’s perspective, too.
+“I couldn’t imagine not doing it, because I love it so much,” says Miller.
+“It’s not about the money.
+I don’t mind, it because it’s my passion.
+I couldn’t go a whole day without thinking about birth or a noticing a great song for a slideshow.”